admax12959/jmeter-grpc-request/README.md

 - TLS: supply CA/server certificate PEM via UI fields or properties
 - mTLS: additionally provide Client Cert PEM and Client Key PEM (PKCS#8)
+- Encrypted PKCS#8 keys are supported via “Client Key Password (Optional)”.
-- This plugin uses gRPC Credentials API with grpc-netty-shaded and ALPN/HTTP2.
+- This plugin uses gRPC Credentials API + grpc-netty-shaded with ALPN/HTTP2.
 - Insecure/disable verification mode has been removed.
+- “Test Connection” shows result in a dialog and logs details (initial/transition states);
+  on failures, Subject/Issuer from CA PEM are included in logs to aid debugging.

+### Inline Protos (optional)

+- Toggle “Use Inline Protos” to paste a single .proto file content directly.
+- For imports/3rd-party protos, provide a base64-encoded ZIP of the library directory.
+- The plugin extracts the ZIP to a temp folder and adds it to protoc include paths.

 ### Build from source